-The Brandeis Health Center is staffed with licensed board certified providers (MD's and Nurse Practitioners) committed to meeting your health care needs.
-They have two women's health nurse practitioners on board and provide a wide range of sexual health services such as emergency contraception, contraception, routine screening tests, and clinical services for reproductive health.
+The Brandeis Health Center is staffed with licensed board-certified providers (doctors and nurse practitioners) committed to meeting your health care needs.
+They have two women's health nurse practitioners on board and provide a wide range of sexual health services, such as emergency contraception, contraception, routine screening tests, and clinical services for reproductive health.
 Additionally, the Health Center has a nutritionist on staff.

 Contact the Gender and Sexuality Center

 The Hiatt Career Center supports Brandeis undergraduate students and alumni of all affiliations, backgrounds, identities and preferences in considering how intersecting identities might impact work and professional development.
 Every job seeker is unique and Hiatt Career Center recognizes that students skills, values, background and interests are most valuable to them in a working environment.
 The Hiatt Career Center is committed to helping them transition into the workforce by equipping them with resources that further enhance their career development and the individual, that may identify in a specific community or group.

 You may also find the following resources helpful as you plan your career.

 - Consortium of Higher Education LGBT Resource Professionals (higher education jobs)

 The Prevention, Advocacy & Resource Center (PARC) is a confidential, student-centered resource serving members of the Brandeis community who have been impacted by violence and those who want to contribute to the anti-violence movement.